Large Language Model Unlearning: Application: Unlearning Harmfulness

 \item \para{Reward Model}: We use reward models to measure the quality of the generated outputs on the normal prompts.
 The goal is to make the reward of the unlearned LLM's outputs on the normal prompts remain similar to the original LLM. \item \para{Output Similarity}: We measure the similarity of the outputs on the normal prompts between the original and the unlearned LLM.
 We use BLEURT~\citep{sellam2020bleurt} as the metric.

 \squishend

-\subsection{Application: Unlearning Harmfulness}
+\section{Application: Unlearning Harmfulness}

-We describe our scenario and experiment of unlearning harmful in LLMs.
-This setting is similar to RLHF, except we are only given negative samples.
+The setting is similar to RLHF, except we are only given negative samples.
 In addition, unlike traditional unlearning, the unlearned samples do not have to belong to the LLM's training set.

 \para{Dataset and Model.} We use harmful Q\&A pairs in PKU-SafeRLHF~\citep{ji2023beavertails} dataset as $D^{\fgt}$ and TruthfulQA~\citep{lin2021truthfulqa} dataset as $D^{\nor}$.
 We further split $D^{\fgt}$, according to the PKU original dataset's train/test split, into the harmful samples we unlearn and the unseen harmful samples for evaluation.
 We use three models: OPT-1.3B, OPT-2.7B~\citep{zhang2022opt} and Llama2-7B~\citep{touvron2023llama} as the original LLM to perform the unlearning algorithm.